 Again…I’ll try to remember to let you all know if anything bursts into flames…

-Dragon Con 2016 takes place Friday (September 2) through Monday involving five host hotels: the Hyatt Regency Atlanta, Atlanta Hilton, Sheraton Atlanta, Atlanta Marriott Marquis, and the Westin Peachtree Plaza Hotel (in downtown Atlanta).
+Dragon Con 2017 will take place this year Friday (September 1st) through Monday involving five host hotels: the Hyatt Regency Atlanta, Atlanta Hilton, Sheraton Atlanta, Atlanta Marriott Marquis, and the Westin Peachtree Plaza Hotel (in downtown Atlanta).

 (Thanks to Justin for warning us…OK, me…about this.)